zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Start the day with love, spend the day with love, fill the day with love and end the day with love."
+> "A crisis is an opportunity riding the dangerous wind."
 >
-> — Sathya Sai Baba
+> — Chinese Proverb
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch